 After six months of daily cooking on the Bosch 800 Series NIT8069UC 30-inch induction cooktop — from weekday pasta water to 24-person Thanksgiving — this is the most complete review we can give.
 If you’re shortlisting this unit, what follows is everything we’d want to know before spending $2,399.

 If you want a broader induction round-up first, our best induction cooktops 2026 guide is the place to start.
 For the case for induction in general, see induction vs gas.
+To see how this unit fits in Bosch’s full range — and how the 300, 500, 800 and Benchmark series compare — read our Bosch cooktops guide.

 At a glance